PGB-LIV/php-ms/README.md

         "pgb-liv/php-ms" : "1.*"
     },

-Releases made available by GitHub ande the GitHub source do not include depedency code.
+Releases made available by GitHub and the GitHub source do not include depedency code.
 It is recommended you always use phpMs via Composer.

 API Documentation
 -----------------